 The Wolseley

 The impressive and imposing haunt of many a notable Londoner and A-lister, The Wolseley has a surprise private dining room.
 It’s so private that it gets its own special staircase.
 But you’re not secluded – the room sits above the main dining room with large arched windows that give a view of the restaurant below – making it the ideal spot if you want to take a step away from the crowd, but still feel a part of the action.
 It’s also an all-day affair and can be booked for breakfast, lunch, dinner and afternoon tea.
-There’s no hiring fee, but a minimum spend of £250, and the capacity is 15.
-The Wolseley’s head chef David Stevens has designed the PDR’s seasonal set menus, with bespoke wine pairings available on request, and why not?
+There’s no hiring fee, but a minimum spend of £350, and the capacity is 15.
+The Wolseley’s head chef Edward Ross has designed the PDR’s seasonal set menus, with bespoke wine pairings available on request, and why not?
 You’re already at The Wolseley, you may as well go all out.

 160 Piccadilly, St. James’s, London W1J 9EB